muriteams/ergmito/README.md

 ## Citation

+When using ergmito, always cite this paper

+Vega Yon G, Slaughter A, de la Haye K (2020).
+“Exponential Random Graph models for Little Networks.” *Social Networks*. in press.

+Use this if you are using the GitHub version of ergmito:

 Vega Yon G (2020). *ergmito: Exponential Random Graph Models for Small Networks*.
 R package version 0.3-0 (wip), \<URL:
 <https://github.com/muriteams/ergmito>\>.

+Use this if you are using the CRAN version of ergmito:

 Vega Yon G (2020). *ergmito: Exponential Random Graph Models for Small Networks*.
 R package version 0.3-0, \<URL:
 <https://cran.r-project.org/package=ergmito>\>.

-Vega Yon G, Slaughter A, de la Haye K (2020).
-“Exponential Random Graph models for Little Networks.” *Social Networks*. in press.

 To see these entries in BibTeX format, use ‘print(<citation>, bibtex=TRUE)’, ‘toBibtex(.)’, or set ‘options(citation.bibtex.max=999)’.